Visit Kyoto Imperial Palace; the historical residence of the Emperor and the legendary Imperial Regalia, and

 Toji Temple with 3D mandala and the highest pagoda in Japan <UNESCO World Heritage site>

 Toji Temple is famous for its Five-story Pagoda (Japanese National Treasure) which is a symbol of Kyoto.
-With the hight of about 55 meters, it is the tallest old pagoda in Japan, though it is actually is the fifth reconstruction.
+With a height of about 55 meters, it is the tallest old pagoda in Japan, though it is actually the fifth reconstruction.

 Located at the South edge of the capital city, Heian-Kyo (present-day Kyoto), two temples, To-ji (East Temple ) and Sai-Ji (West Temple) were planned to be built to protect the state.

 Kukai said that Shingon Esoteric Buddhism cannot be conveyed vocally.
 Therefore, usually, the mandala (in plain picture form) is an essential tool.
-In order to understand the essence more clear, direct and easier way, he decided to make a multidimensional mandala with 21 Buddhist statues suitably arranged inside of Kodo (Lecture Hall).
+In order to understand the essence in a more clear, more direct, and easier way, he decided to make a multidimensional mandala with 21 Buddhist statues suitably arranged inside of Kodo (Lecture Hall).

 No building from Kukai's time is surviving today, but a group of statues housed in the Kodo (Lecture Hall) remains.
 Many of them are Japanese National treasures.